Showing posts with label new albums 2025. Show all posts

 The Body - Lathspell I Name You

 Somehow, I missed that The Body had a new album come out a few months back, even though by now I should know to expect a new release at least once a year.
-All the Waters of the Earth Turn to Blood is another challenging masterpiece from these guys, its majesty crystallized in this final track.
+Oh wait, All the Waters of the Earth Turn to Blood is a reissue?
+Wow.
+Well, new or old, this one is yet another challenging masterpiece from these guys, its majesty crystallized in this final track.

 Watch: